SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Most languages provide a default constructor if you don't provide one, which does nothing besides create the object.
 In JS, you may not use arrow functions as constructors

+A factory function is any callable unit which is not a class/constructor that returns a new object.
+Ergo, factory functions create things without using the new keyword.

 #### type parameters and generics